 Resiliency is a key watchword for Tim.
 In fact, one could say it’s woven into his DNA.
 “I am pretty resilient, I know how to turn a failure around,” says Tim.
 “Resiliency is very important to me.
 I always dust myself off and come back.”

-And certainly, that resilient outlook is a quality that Tim, as the Dallas/Fort Worth metro leader of the Aviation practice, will need in abundance as he helps clients navigate the COVID-19 era, which has presented itself as an existential crisis for the industry.
+And certainly, that resilient outlook is a quality that Tim, as the Dallas/Fort Worth metro leader of the Aviation practice and Head of the Americas for the Restructuring practice, will need in abundance as he helps clients navigate the COVID-19 era, which has presented itself as an existential crisis for the industry.
 “Right now there is going to be a lot of pilots, aircraft, and airline employees that will face disruption,” he says.
 “But by 2024 or 2025, the industry will be growing and be healthy again.”

 The COVID-19 pandemic is like any other contraction that we, as an industry, have had to recover from – and I am confident the aviation industry will bounce back from this.